olliejames97/bucket-explorer-api/README.md

 ### Prerequisites

-- In order to deploty AWS CLI will need to be set up and configured
+- In order to deploy AWS CLI will need to be set up and configured
+- Serverless will need to be installed globally `npm install -g serverless`

   ***

 ### Running locally

 1. `npm install`
-2. Create relevant .env files, these will store info about the API's default bucket
+2. Create relevant .env files, these will store info about the API's default bucket.
+Note this step can be skipped if client supplies their own bucket info.

    - `.env.local` for local development (with serverless offline)
    - `.env.dev` for deployment to dev